UPDATED: 19TH APRIL 2018

 “I could not have been happier with the show, John had the whole room crying with laughter even before the first trick and brought a great energy to the party, everyone was blown away by the magic but it was John’s personality that really made the show.” – Rick Lindley

-If you’re having a wedding and wanting someone to keep people (such as your Aunt Doris and young niece) laughing during the photo period, then a magician specialising in bizarre magic probably wouldn’t be the best way to go.
+If you’re having a wedding and wanting lots of fun, laughter and plenty of smiling, happy faces, then a magician specialising in bizarre magic, summoning the Dark Lord from the Outer Realm (is that where he lives?
+I’m not sure) probably wouldn’t be the best way to go.

 Similarly, if you’re looking for someone to stop trade show traffic at your stand, a kids magician (complete with bunny rabbit jacket and playing card bow tie) isn’t going to maximise your footfall or lead generation.